-Effective July 1, 2011, federal regulations governing the Return to Title IV (Federal) Aid Policy have changed with regard to students who enrolled only in “modular” classes (e.g. – classes meeting less than 16-weeks in length at MCCC) during a specific award period (e.g. – Fall, Winter, or Spring/Summer).
-At MCCC, this includes any class meeting less than 16-weeks in duration during the Fall and Winter semesters, and all Spring and Summer semester classes.
+Effective July 1, 2011, Federal regulations governing the Return to Title IV (Federal) Aid Policy have changed with regard to students who enrolled in “modular” classes (e.g. – classes meeting less than 16-weeks in length at MCCC) during a specific award period (e.g. – Fall, Winter, or Spring/Summer).
+At MCCC, this includes 12-week classes and 8-week classes during Fall and Winter semesters, all Spring and Summer semester classes, and any other class meeting less than 16-weeks in duration.

 Students who receive financial aid should always contact the Financial Aid Office prior to withdrawing from classes.